 BRIT's roof sits at a 9.5 degree angle to the south, mostly to facilitate viewing from ground-level but also to promote drainage.
 Biodegradable planting trays were used to prevent erosion during establishment and allowed for a modular design and easy installment.
 Each 2’ x 2’ coconut fiber tray was planted with six native Texas species (from a list of 38 total test species) within just 3 inches of mixed native and engineered soil with a limestone gravel mulch layer on top.
 The trays were started on the ground in late July 2010, tended in a sheltered spot under the tree canopy on the east side of the parking lot, and delivered onto the roof in November 2010 using a conveyor belt.

 A weather station was installed on the roof in 2011 to collect data on rainfall, temperature, humidity, wind speed and direction, UV, solar radiation, evapotranspiration, and air pressure.
 To compare temperature and humidity, two more satellite stations were set up, one in the middle of the prairie and one on the northeast corner of the non-vegetated solar roof of the herbarium building.
 Data are collected every five minutes from all weather stations.
 Visit bdi.brit.org/weather (temporarily down for maintenance) for real-time weather conditions on BRIT's campus.
 For historical weather data back to 2011 (living roof only), visit BRIT's page at Weather Underground.

-After the initial roof installation, observational vegetation surveys were done on a monthly schedule.
-Attention was paid to any invasive species or weeds that were coming up on the roof, as well as species of plants that were not on the original planting list.
-Formal vegetation surveys were started in the second year, analyzing species diversity relative to initial planting scheme (i.e., one of three vegetation assemblages) and slope position on the roof (high versus low).
+After the initial roof installation, observational vegetation surveys were performed monthly.
+Attention was paid to any invasive species or weeds, as well as species not on the original planting list.
+Formal vegetation surveys began in the second year, analyzing species diversity relative to initial planting scheme (i.e., one of three vegetation assemblages) and slope position on the roof (high versus low).
 Overall success of the original planting palette was reported in a paper published in 2013 in Journal of Living Architecture and in a chapter within the 2015 book Green Roof Ecosystems.
 Effect of slope and vegetation assemblage on cover and diversity is currently being investigated [project website].